touraye/under-doz/102-looking-into-java/L-2-basic-building-block.md

 # Basic Building Of Java Application

-The basic building block of a Java program:
+The basic building block of a Java program are thing that make up a Java program, without which you can have a valid Java program.
+At least every Java program must consist of the following:

 * Class
 * Statement